What’s possible

 Align the Support

-Build shared understanding across classrooms, teams, and home, so that a young person is supported consistently, not reinterpreted in every setting.
+Build shared understanding across classrooms, teams, and home, and workplace so that a young person is supported consistently, not reinterpreted in every setting.

 How?